Deciding what to order can be difficult when you're at a coffee shop.

-Two of the most popular, the iced cappuccino and iced latte, have a few similarities but also some major differences.
+Two of the most popular, the iced cappuccino and iced latte, share some similarities but also have major differences.

 Iced cappuccino vs. iced latte, how do they differ?

 Iced cappuccinos and iced lattes are very similar, as they both use the same ingredients.
-Although they have many similarities, there are also a ton of differences.
+Although they share many similarities, there are also many differences.

 Below, I've listed a quick overview of all the differences between an iced cappuccino and an iced latte:

-Now that you know about all the differences between these delicious iced coffees let’s go more in-depth about each difference.
+Now that you know about all the differences between these delicious iced coffees, let's go into more depth about each difference.

-Which is stronger, an iced cappuccino or iced latte?
+Which is stronger, an iced cappuccino or an iced latte?

-An iced cappuccino is stronger because it has a higher ratio of espresso to milk.
-On the other hand, an iced latte has a higher ratio of milk to espresso, making it have a more mellow and weaker flavor overall.
+An iced cappuccino is stronger because it has a higher espresso-to-milk ratio.
+On the other hand, an iced latte has a higher ratio of milk to espresso, resulting in a milder, weaker flavor overall.

 Just like its hot counterpart, the iced cappuccino uses equal parts espresso, milk, and milk foam.

-If you’re not a big fan of coffee, the iced latte might be the better coffee for you, as it has more milk added.
+If you're not a big coffee fan, the iced latte might be a better choice, as it has more milk.

 You can also order (or make) both drinks with a single espresso shot to make them less powerful in flavor.